 Pumpkin Carving Events in New Jersey

 The kids are excitedly preparing for Halloween, with visions of candy, costumes and pumpkins dancing in their heads.
-Now is the time to make all their pumpkin dreams come true!
-NJ is home to many wonderful farms and museums hosting family-friendly events, from over-the-top pumpkin displays to carving competitions to good ol' fashioned pumpkin picking and decorating.
-Read on for our top picks and check out our Halloween Guide for more fun events.
+New Jersey is home to many wonderful pumpkin-themed events this season, everything from elaborate pumpkin exhibits to carving competitions to good old-fashioned pumpkin picking and decorating.
+Read on for our top picks and check out the Mommy Poppins NJ Halloween Guide for more fun events.

 Pumpkin Carving at MAM (Montclair)

 Montclair Art Museum is hosting a festive night of Halloween fun—show off your artistic side by carving and decorating your very own pumpkin.
 All pumpkins, art supplies and carving tools will be provided.
 Kids are invited to dress in their Halloween costumes and refreshments will be available.
-Tickets are $25 for nonmembers and $20 for members; they can be purchased in advance on the website or at MAM.
+Tickets are $25 for nonmember families and $20 for member families; they can be purchased in advance on the website or at MAM.

 Pumpkin Patch Day at Liberty Hall Museum (Union)